 - Live, swarming (flying) termites in your home.

-Drywood termite colonies range in number from a few dozen to up to 3,000. drywood termites love to infest dry wood and are commonly found in the wood framing of attics.
-Winged reproductive drywood termites usually emerge from an existing colony and to scout for new locations.
-Once they discover a new location, they’ll pair up and bore into wood, sealing up their entry and can remain undiscoverable for around 2 years, easily numbering into the thousands by the time you see evidence.
+Drywood termite colonies range in number from a few dozen to up to 3,000.
+Drywood termites love to infest dry wood and are commonly found in the wood framing of attics.
+Winged reproductive drywood termites usually emerge from an existing colony to scout for new locations.
+Once they discover a new location, they’ll pair up and bore into wood, sealing up their entry.
+They can remain undiscovered for around two years, easily numbering into the thousands by the time you see evidence.

-While not the most common species in Southern California the Subterranean Termite (Reticulitermes hesperus) destroy homes at a rate of almost 80 times that of the drywood termites.
-As the name implies, they generally enter homes from beneath.
-Subterranean termite colonies are much larger and better organized, allowing them to affect much greater damage in less time.
-Part of their advantage is found in a more stratified caste system.
-The majority of subterranean termites are actually members of a “worker caste” – and their sole job is to eat away at your home.
-Twenty-four hours a day.
+While not the most common species in Southern California the subterranean termite (Reticulitermes hesperus) destroy homes at a rate of almost 80 times that of the drywood termites.
+As the name implies, they generally enter homes from below.
+Subterranean termite colonies are much larger and better organized, which enables them to affect much greater damage in less time.
+These termites thrive with a more stratified caste system.
+The majority of subterranean termites are actually members of a “worker caste,” and their sole job is to eat away at your home 24 hours a day.

 Signs you may have a subterranean termite infestation include:

 Subterranean termites excel at causing damage.
 In fact, they are more destructive to structures in the United States than any other insect.
 They live in huge colonies of 20,000 or more.
 A large queen can easily produce from 5,000 to 10,000 or more termites in a year.
 Subterranean termites love to eat the wood in homes and can make short work of properties with lots of wood in the structure.